NHOrus/neuroi-quest/thread3/turn7o2.md

 The Emissary nodded, and a strange light appeared from her eyes, directed at the far wall.
 After looking in confusion for a moment, the girls turned around, realising it was some sort of colored movie projection.

-A walled compound roared with gunfire as soldiers from all nations descended upon it, all racing for the prize that laid within.
+*A walled compound roared with gunfire as soldiers from all nations descended upon it, all racing for the prize that laid within.
 The view suddenly dropped, revealing itself to be a Neuroi as bright crimson beams spat from its arms and smote the guard towers desperately attempting to return fire.
-Ignoring the shouting and pointing from the other attacking forces, it poured more fire into the compound, suppressing the enemies within as great obsidian monoliths appeared in the sky, disgorging a swarm of Neuroi infantry and assault walkers.
+Ignoring the shouting and pointing from the other attacking forces, it poured more fire into the compound, suppressing the enemies within as great obsidian monoliths appeared in the sky, disgorging a swarm of Neuroi infantry and assault walkers.*

 Shouko clenched her hands as she saw men in Fuso army uniforms being struck down, but she kept quiet.

-The view changed, a wall being smashed aside by a Neuroi walker.
+*The view changed, a wall being smashed aside by a Neuroi walker.
 A Fuso army squad attempted to slow it down, only to be incinerated for their trouble in a volley of liquid sunfire.
-It passed by the blackened trenches its weaponry had dug and smashed through another wall.
+It passed by the blackened trenches its weaponry had dug and smashed through another wall.*

 "No..."
 Shouko whispered.
-"No, why?"
+"No, *why?*"

-"Mein Gott."
-Gertrude murmured, her face pale.
+"*Mein Gott.*" Gertrude murmured, her face pale.

 Yoshika cried into Charlotte's chest, a sorrowful look on the older girl's face as she hugged the Fuso girl.
 Sarah just dropped back down on her bottom, staring at the scene.

-A woman lay on a medical table, limbs bound by black leather straps.
+*A woman lay on a medical table, limbs bound by black leather straps.
 Blood pooled around her, red fluid pumping out of her partially dissected lower body.
 Intestines were splayed around her with morbid care, bits of other organs located around her.
-By some twisted miracle she was still alive, body jerking spastically as eyes looked desperately at the Neuroi, begging, pleading.
+By some twisted miracle she was still alive, body jerking spastically as eyes looked desperately at the Neuroi, begging, pleading.*

-Almost gently, it raised a plasma cannon to her head.
+*Almost gently, it raised a plasma cannon to her head.*

-Another Neuroi scurried down the corridors, periodically stopping and rotating its sensor mount, obviously looking for something.
+*Another Neuroi scurried down the corridors, periodically stopping and rotating its sensor mount, obviously looking for something.*

-"Hurry up Ryota!
-We gotta execute those fucking prisoners before the Neuroi find them!"
+*"Hurry up Ryota!
+We gotta execute those fucking prisoners before the Neuroi find them!"*

-The Neuroi paused, before suddenly barreling down the corridor to the right, blazing lasers instantly cutting down a trio of Fuso soldiers.
-Looking towards the direction the men were heading, it started to quickly scuttle, more Neuroi pouring out of adjacent doors and corridors to join it in a black wave of alien machinery.
+*The Neuroi paused, before suddenly barreling down the corridor to the right, blazing lasers instantly cutting down a trio of Fuso soldiers.
+Looking towards the direction the men were heading, it started to quickly scuttle, more Neuroi pouring out of adjacent doors and corridors to join it in a black wave of alien machinery.*

-Reaching the door to the cellblock, they smashed through in time to find a Fuso witch leveling a pistol at a prisoner.
+*Reaching the door to the cellblock, they smashed through in time to find a Fuso witch leveling a pistol at a prisoner.
 As one, the Neuroi fired, annihilating her in a fusillade of laser fire.
-The Neuroi approached the cell, kicking aside the carbonised corpse of the Fuso witch as its fellows formed a defensive phalanx around the prisoner block.
+The Neuroi approached the cell, kicking aside the carbonised corpse of the Fuso witch as its fellows formed a defensive phalanx around the prisoner block.*

-Stepping inside, it picked up a very familiar emaciated girl.
+*Stepping inside, it picked up a very familiar emaciated girl.*

 "STOP!"
 Shouko sobbed, tears streaming down her face as she fell to her knees.
 "Stop, please, I'm begging you.
 You've made your point.
 Stop."